mosip/documentation/docs/Github-Workflow.md

     $ git commit -m "[MOS-2346] Adding new upload feature in Pre registration module for POA documents"
     ```

-1. Once again makesure you are up-to-date with upstream repo as the upstream may have moved forward.
+1. Once again ensure that you are up-to-date with upstream repo as it may have moved forward.
     ```
     $ git pull upstream master
     ```

 1. Build and test your code.
 Make sure it follows the coding guidelines.

 1. Push to your forked repo (origin).